Ezibenroc/PyRoaringBitMap/README.rst

 Installation from Pypi
 ----------------------

-Note: this installation method requires a recent C compiler like GCC.

 Supported systems: Linux, MacOS or Windows, Python 3.5 or higher.
 Note that pyroaring might still work with older Python versions, but they are not tested anymore.